JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 ### Agama Project Screen

-Navigate to `Auth Server` -> `Agama` to open Agama projects screen as shown in the image below.
+Navigate to `Auth Server` -> `Agama` to open the Agama projects screen as shown in the image below.

-* To get list of currenly added projects, bring the control to `Search` box (using the tab key), and press `Enter`.
-Type search string to search for projects with matching names.
+* To get the list of currently added projects, bring the control to `Search` box (using the tab key), and press `Enter`.
+Type the search string to search for projects with matching names.

 * Deploy a new project using `Upload Project` button.
 It'll open explore dialogue.
-Using this dialogue, navigate the file-system and select the the `.gama` archive for the new project.
+Using this dialogue, navigate the file system and select
+  the `.gama` archive for the new project.

 ![image](../../assets/agama_projects.png)